huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-careful-how-you-are-talking-to-yourself.md

 ---

+> _“Doubt kills more dreams than failure ever will.” — Suzy Kassem_

 Pay close attention to the stories you tell yourself, because stories create your reality.

 The quality of your stories impacts the quality of your life.